statengeneraal/laws-markdown/verdrag/protocol/to/the/1979/convention/on/long-range/transboundary/air/pollution/etc/BWBV0001437/README.md

 For the purposes of the present Protocol,

-1. “Convention" means the Convention on Long-range Transboundary Air Pollution, adopted in Geneva on 13 November 1979;
+1. “Convention” means the [Convention on Long-range Transboundary Air Pollution](../../../../../../../../../../../../../verdrag/convention/on/long-range/transboundary/air/polution/BWBV0003681/README.md), adopted in Geneva on 13 November 1979;

-2. “EMEP" means the Cooperative Programme for Monitoring and Evaluation of Long-range Transmission of Air Pollutants in Europe;
+2. “EMEP” means the Cooperative Programme for Monitoring and Evaluation of Long-range Transmission of Air Pollutants in Europe;

-3. “Executive Body" means the Executive Body for the Convention constituted under article 10, paragraph 1, of the Convention;
+3. “Executive Body” means the Executive Body for the [Convention](../../../../../../../../../../../../../verdrag/convention/on/long-range/transboundary/air/polution/BWBV0003681/README.md) constituted under [article 10, paragraph 1, of the Convention](../../../../../../../../../../../../../verdrag/convention/on/long-range/transboundary/air/polution/BWBV0003681/README.md);

-4. “Commission" means the United Nations Economic Commission for Europe;
+4. “Commission” means the United Nations Economic Commission for Europe;

-5. “Parties" means, unless the context otherwise requires, the Parties to the present Protocol;
+5. “Parties” means, unless the context otherwise requires, the Parties to the present Protocol;

-6. “Geographical scope of EMEP" means the area defined in article 1, paragraph 4, of the Protocol to the 1979 Convention on Long-range Transboundary Air Pollution on Long-term Financing of the Cooperative Programme for Monitoring and Evaluation of the Long-range Transmission of Air Pollutants in Europe (EMEP), adopted in Geneva on 28 September 1984;
+6. “Geographical scope of EMEP” means the area defined in [article 1, paragraph 4, of the Protocol to the 1979 Convention on Long-range Transboundary Air Pollution on Long-term Financing of the Cooperative Programme for Monitoring and Evaluation of the Long-range Transmission of Air Pollutants in Europe (EMEP)](../../../../../../../../../../../../../verdrag/protocol/to/the/1979/convention/on/long-range/transboundary/air/pollution/etc/BWBV0002931/README.md), adopted in Geneva on 28 September 1984;

-7. “Heavy metals" means those metals or, in some cases, metalloids which are stable and have a density greater than 4.5 g/cm <sup>3</sup> and their compounds;
+7. “Heavy metals” means those metals or, in some cases, metalloids which are stable and have a density greater than 4.5 g/cm <sup>3</sup> and their compounds;

-8. “Emission" means a release from a point or diffuse source into the atmosphere;
+8. “Emission” means a release from a point or diffuse source into the atmosphere;

-9. “Stationary source" means any fixed building, structure, facility, installation, or equipment that emits or may emit a heavy metal listed in annex I directly or indirectly into the atmosphere;
+9. “Stationary source” means any fixed building, structure, facility, installation, or equipment that emits or may emit a heavy metal listed in annex I directly or indirectly into the atmosphere;

-10. “New stationary source" means any stationary source of which the construction or substantial modification is commenced after the expiry of two years from the date of entry into force of: i) this Protocol; or ii) an amendment to annex I or II, where the stationary source becomes subject to the provisions of this Protocol only by virtue of that amendment.
+10. “New stationary source” means any stationary source of which the construction or substantial modification is commenced after the expiry of two years from the date of entry into force of: i) this Protocol; or ii) an amendment to annex I or II, where the stationary source becomes subject to the provisions of this Protocol only by virtue of that amendment.
 It shall be a matter for the competent national authorities to decide whether a modification is substantial or not, taking into account such factors as the environmental benefits of the modification;

-11. “Major stationary source category" means any stationary source category that is listed in annex II and that contributes at least one per cent to a Party's total emissions from stationary sources of a heavy metal listed in annex I for the reference year specified in accordance with annex I.
+11. “Major stationary source category” means any stationary source category that is listed in annex II and that contributes at least one per cent to a Party's total emissions from stationary sources of a heavy metal listed in annex I for the reference year specified in accordance with annex I.

 ### Article  2